EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

       }>,
       utxoStratumHash: string,

-      used: true // Set by `addGapLimitAddress`
+      used: true, // Set by `addGapLimitAddress`
+      displayAddress: string // base58 or other wallet-ready format
+      path: {} // TODO: Define the contents of this member.
     }
   };
 }
 ```

-TODO: Since secp256k1 is pretty expensive, we might want to cache the derivation path, xpub, or other per-address crypto stuff in here as well.
-Use separate address maps for different types of addresses (bech32, script hash, etc)

 ### Tx Cache